ashokkodithyala/mywebapp-java/README.md

         * Deploy the manifest files to the production environment (assuming `main/master` is production).

 ***Execution:***
-***The pipeline automatically triggers on code changes to the main/master or development/feature branches, ensuring continuous integration and deployment.***
+***The pipeline automatically triggers on code changes to the main/master or development/feature branches, ensuring continuous integration and deployment or manually trigger the workflow following below steps.***

+        Goto
+           mywebapp-java repository
+             Actions tab
+                Select Java WebApp CI/CD pipeline (left side menu) click on Runworkflow

 > **Note:**
 > After the pipeline completes, the generated reports (Unit Testing, Sonarqube, Dependency Check, and Security Scanning ) are accessible from their respective sites or the GitHub Actions artifacts section.